April 18, 2020

 About the city, with its canons aimed

-Upon the store house, where, they cannot know,
+Upon the store house, where, it cannot know,

-The sacks of wheat and corn are running low.
+The sacks of wheat already have run low.

 A person’s not a mystery, just opaque.